PaloAltoNetworks/terraform-provider-panos/website/docs/index.html.markdown

 * `logging` - (Optional) List of logging options for the provider's connection to the API.
 If this is unspecified, then it defaults to `["action", "uid"]`.
+* `verify_certificate` - (Optional, bool, added in v1.6.1) For HTTPS protocol
+  connections, verify that the certificate is valid.
 * `json_config_file` - (Optional) The path to a JSON configuration file that contains any number of the provider's parameters.
 If specified, the params present act as a last resort for any other provider param that has not been